-As the murder investigation unfolds, and the killer circles closer, Mark and Delaney dance around their unexpected attraction to each other.
+As the murder investigation unfolds, and the killer circles closer, Jake and Delaney dance around their unexpected attraction to each other.
 Delaney is floored by the charismatic detective, with the dreamboat eyes.
 He fits the image of her fantasy lover to a T, but he’s arrived at the worst possible time.
-Mark struggles to stay professional, but Delaney stirs up emotions he thought he could no longer feel.
+Jake struggles to stay professional, but Delaney stirs emotions he thought he could no longer feel.
 He starts to think she might be his second chance at happiness—if he can keep her alive.

 With a faceless killer chasing her through her dreams, Delaney slept fitfully through the night, jarred awake by the apartment’s entrance buzzer.
 Groaning in annoyance, she rolled and squinted at the clock on the night table.
 8 a.m.
 She wasn’t expecting a delivery, and her friends knew she usually slept late on weekends.
 She figured someone had buzzed her apartment by mistake.
 “Dope.”
 She snuggled down again.